 Recovery and Regrowth

-A comprehensive approach that addresses all underlying factors supports better outcomes.
-Consistent monitoring and treatment help maintain long-term hair health.
+Ongoing monitoring and treatment can help maintain long-term hair health.

 How B12 Deficiency Is Diagnosed